 A prime lens is a fixed focal length.
-A fixed focal length means that if you choose a 35mm lens, this lens will ONLY give you a 35mm perspective (meaning you can’t zoom in and out with this lens).
+A fixed focal length means that if you choose a 35mm lens, this standard lens will ONLY give you a 35mm perspective (meaning you can’t zoom in and out with these prime lenses).
 You can only shoot from one fixed focal length with this lens, meaning you have to move your physical body to get wide shots vs close ups.

 This type of lens can have large apertures, especially compared with a zoom or normal lens.
-A prime lens can typically have a maximum aperture range from f2.8 to f1.2.
+Standard lenses can typically have a maximum aperture range from f2.8 to f1.2.

 A prime (“fixed lens”) tends to work for ALL types of photography, specifically street photography, portraits, weddings, landscape, etc. Read more about prime lenses!

-This shows the different perspectives given the different focal lengths you may choose on a lens.
+This shows the different perspectives given the different focal length you may choose on a lens.
 A 24mm prime lens will give you the widest view, while a 135mm prime lens will crop in much closer!
-(Remember that if you have a crop sensor camera, these fixed focal lengths are about 1.5x longer focal.)
+(Remember that if you have a crop sensor camera, this focal length is about 1.5x longer focal.)

 Types of Standard Prime Lenses: 24mm, 35mm, 50mm, 85mm, 135mm, 200mm

-- A prime lens usually delivers sharper images overall, compared to other lens types.
+- Prime lenses usually delivers sharper images quality overall, compared to other different types of lenses.

-- This lens tend to be light weight.
+- Standard lenses tend to be light weight.

-- This lens works better in low light conditions.
+- Standard lenses work better in low light conditions.